-To follow the steps below you will need administrative privileges, usually the root password.
+To follow the steps below, you are required to have administrative privileges, usually the root password.

 Step 2: Once viewing your servers’ IP, you will see a Tweak settings link on the left side, click on this.

-Step 3: Now, we will click on the PHP tab on the right hand side.
+Step 3: Now, click on the PHP tab on the right-hand side.

 Installing via the CLI

-To follow the steps below you need to have shell access to the server as the user root.
+To follow the steps below, you will need to have shell access to the server as the user root.

 Step 1: Start by logging into the shell as the user root.